lewissaunders/lewissaunders.github.io/README.md

 ![ProjectsPageWireframe](/images/ProjectsWireframe.PNG "Projects Page Wireframe")
 <br>
-The projects page will have a grid layout initially showing up to 8 icons with the names of the projects in boxs.
+The projects page will have a grid layout initially showing up to 8 icons with the names of the projects in boxes.
 If the user wishes to find out more about said project, the will be able to click on it, and follow through to a new page. (new pages will not be available until projects have been done).

 ### **Journal Reflections**